-Nonemployee compensation.
-If the following four conditions are met, you must generally report a payment as nonemployee compensation: (1) you made the payment to someone who is not your employee; (2) you made the payment for services in the course of your trade or business (including government agencies and nonprofit organizations); (3) you made the payment to an individual, partnership, estate, or, in some cases, a corporation; and (4) you made payments to the payee of at least \$600 during the year.
+When to report.
+If the following four conditions are met, you must generally report a payment as nonemployee compensation.

+- You made the payment to someone who is not your employee; - You made the payment for services in the course of your trade or business (including government agencies and nonprofit organizations); - You made the payment to an individual, partnership, estate, or, in some cases, a corporation; and - You made payments to the payee of at least \$600 during the year.

 Examples.
-The following are some examples of payments to be reported in box 7:
+The following are some examples of payments to be reported in box 7.